mrmonopoly-cyber/raft_project_runtime/design/admin_client.md

 - delete the entire cluster with all the vms

-After every operation the client will receive a return value of this form
+After every operation the client will receive a return value of this form if it's not specified a specific return value type

     {